Cardinal Newman Roman Catholic School, Rhydyfelin

 Cardinal Newman Roman Catholic Comprehensive School (Ysgol Uwchradd Gatholig Cardinal Newman) is an English speaking Roman Catholic comprehensive school in the village of Rhydyfelin near Pontypridd, in Rhondda Cynon Taf, Wales, United Kingdom.
+The school motto is, "O Galon i Galon," Welsh for "Heart to Heart," and it is based on Saint John Henry Newman's motto.

 Buildings

 The school consists of 4 main buildings: